jtimlin/hangman/README.md

 7. Scroll down to Buildpacks and press the icon for Python, click Save Changes, then press the icon for Nodejs and save changes.
 These Buildpacks need to be in below order:

-Python NodeJS
+Python NodeJS - they need to be in that order.

 8. Go to Deploy section tab and scroll down to Deployment Method.
-I connected to my Github pages and could thereafter search for my Github Repository "Parents Allowance Calculator" and then click connect.
+I connected to my Github pages and could thereafter search for my Github Repository "Hangman" and then click connect.

 9. Scroll down to Automatic and Manual Deploys sections.
 I clicked on Automatic Deployment so that my changes that I push to github automatically updates in Heroku.